wildfly/quickstart/deltaspike-exception-handling/README.md

 Access the running application in a browser at the following URL:  <http://localhost:8080/jboss-as-ds-exception-handling>

-You will be presented to simple for with two buttons the permits to throw two exceptions: MyException and MyOtherException.
+You will be presented with a form that contains two buttons.
+One button throws the exception MyException.
+The other button throws the exception MyOtherException.

-Click on Each Button and realize that the a message will be presented showing the exception message followed by the number of times that the service was invoked.
+When you click on a button, a message is displayed showing the exception message followed by the number of times the service was invoked.
+Notice that the MyException counter is only incremented when MyException is thrown.You can also view the exception messages in the server log.

-Check the logs and see the that the exception message is also being printed.

-Realize that the counter about MyException is only incremented when MyException is throw.

-Click on `Rest Invocation Test` link.
+Click on `REST Invocation Test` link.
 The rest response is displayed on the iframe bellow.

 Undeploy the Archive
 --------------------